nicofirst1/ledypi/README.md

 ![equation demo](Resources/equation_demo.gif)

 ### Image
-Desining a pattern can become hard and take some time, so why not using a pre-made pattern?
+Designing a pattern can become hard and take some time, so why not using a pre-made pattern?

 With _Image_ you can use an URL pointing to an image and LedyPi will download it and display it for you.

 ![image demo](Resources/image_demo.gif)